• Skip to main content

 Instructions

 • While the sauerkraut filling is cooking prepare the dough.
-Tip the flour onto your work surface, add the salt, make a well in the middle, add the butter and start combining using a large knife, cutting through the mixture and gradually adding the water into the middle and gathering up the mixture with the knife to prevent the water from escaping.
-When all the water has been added and the dough comes together continue kneading for 6 more minutes until smooth and soft.
+Place the flour and butter in a large bowl, add the salt and start combining using a large spoon gradually adding the water.
+When all the water has been added and the dough comes together transfer it to a flour dusted surface and knead for about 6 minutes until smooth and soft.
 If the dough sticks to your hands add 1 teaspoon of flour and knead in.
 Cover the dough with a bowl and set aside for 20 minutes.

 • Divide the dough into 2 parts (easier to work with) and roll out one part (keeping the other covered) on a lightly floured surface as thinly as possible, 2-3 mm in thickness (don't worry, the dough is quite elastic and won't tear easily).
-Using a glass with a diameter of about 7 cm make round shapes (gather up the excess dough and add to the other dough part).
+Using a cookie cutter or the rim of a glass with a diameter of about 7 cm make round shapes (gather up the excess dough and add to the other dough part).

 • Place a small amount of the filling (about a teaspoon) in the middle of the round dough shape (if the dough is sticking to the work surface use a knife to help it come off but take care not to tear it).
 With tips of your fingers stick the edges of the dumpling together - go over the edge twice for each dumpling (your fingertips should be dry so it's a good idea to keep a sheet of paper towel near you to wipe them if they get sticky).